fleschutz/PowerShell/Docs/check-ps1-file.md

 .SYNOPSIS
 	Checks PowerShell file(s) for validity
 .DESCRIPTION
-	This PowerShell script checks the given PowerShell file(s) for validity.
+	This PowerShell script checks the given PowerShell script file(s) for validity.
 .PARAMETER filePattern
 	Specifies the file pattern to the PowerShell file(s) .EXAMPLE